LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/docs/_sources/README.md.txt

 The Python package [UNICORN Binance Trailing Stop Loss](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html) provides a reuseable library and [CLI interface](https://www.lucit.tech/ubtsl-cli.html).

-Once the engine is started, it trails the stop/loss order until it is completely fulfilled and then calls the function passed with the `callback_finished` parameter.
-On error it calls the function passed to `callback_error`.
+After starting the engine, a stop/loss order is placed and trailed until it is completely fulfilled.
+If desired, a notification can be sent via email and Telegram afterwards.
+Then it calls the function passed with the `callback_finished` parameter or on error it calls the function passed to `callback_error`.

 ### What are the benefits of the UNICORN Binance Trailing Stop Loss?
 - Using websockets for push notifications about price updates and order updates.
 (Fast and low used API weight!)